 In this blog, we will look at the best ways to handle group work in online teaching, so that both instructors and students have a successful and enriching experience.

-Group work can be an excellent way to teach students how to work well together while also presenting a challenge to the teacher so they know how to keep control of the class and ensure that every student is productive.
+Group work in online classes can be an excellent way to teach students how to work well together while also presenting a challenge to the teacher so they know how to keep control of the class and ensure that every student is productive.
 However, this can often be a source of difficulty when students do not want or cannot contribute at the same level.

 Group work is, in many ways, more challenging to teach than individual work.
 It takes a lot of effort and energy to keep the group engaged and working together.
 In this situation, gamification can help create an atmosphere of enthusiasm and motivation among students by making your teaching more interactive.

 Still looking for different ways to handle group in online teaching?
 Look for different discussion strategies that keep your students engaged in the classroom.
 Gamification incorporates components such as points, levels, badges, and leaderboards to foster a sense of accomplishment and encourage students to actively participate in group activities.
 The competitive factor might motivate pupils to give their all and strive for success.

 Students can be assigned to solve difficult problems together.
 One way to do this is by using various methods of brainstorming.
 First, each student solves a different problem individually.
 Then, they can list problems and put them on the board or use sticky notes.

 Each student may choose one problem that any other student has not yet solved.
 This method encourages students to be original and try new solutions.
 This is the most engaging form of group work, as it encourages students to think and collaborate actively.